 To register your clients, you need a bootstrap repository.
 By default, bootstrap repositories are automatically created, and regenerated daily for all synchronized products.
 You can manually create the bootstrap repository from the command prompt, using this command:

 For more information on registering your clients, see Client-configuration > Registration-overview.

 4.3.2.
 Registering openSUSE Leap Micro Clients

-This section contains information about registering clients running these openSUSE Leap Micro operating systems:
+This section contains information about registering clients running openSUSE Leap Micro operating systems on x86-64 and aarch64 architectures.